mnichols/ohmit/README.md

 _only_ couple application code directly to those relationships and let a driver take care of the interpretation to a specific implementation (eg HAL, JSON API, etc).

-Note that currently ohmit only supports 'HAL' specification through the use of Halibut.

 ## The Spec Object

 The following attributes are supported for the spec object being executed by ohmit.